kayaman/magj-learn/src/content/docs/aws/dea/course/section1/fundamentals.md

     - encoding or decoding
     - handling missing values

 - **Load**

   - Move the transformed data into the target data warehouse or another data repository.
   - Can be done in batches or in a streaming manner.
   - Ensure that data maintains its integrity during the load phase.

 - Managing ETL Pipelines

-    - THis process must be automated in some reliable way.
+  - This process must be automated in some reliable way.

 ## Data Sources